EternityForest/AnyoneCanDoIt/MechanicalDesign.md

 You can bend sheet metal, but if you roll it into a pipe, you can't bend it nearly as easily.

 However, if a pipe is crushed, it may bend like a hinge.
+This is very bad and seems to metal fatigue rather fast if repeated only a few times.
+This effect makes male 0.1" crimp pins some of the most delicate connectors you can get.

 Things need to have some thickness going in the same axis as the load trying not bned them.